 Mass Importing Content from LinkedIn Learning

-Additionally, you can import multiple courses from LinkedIn Learning into the platform in a single action.
+Additionally, you can import multiple pieces of content from LinkedIn Learning into the platform in a single action.
 When viewing the LinkedIn Learning catalog, press the download icon in the top right corner of the page.
-For the single import, select which courses you want to import, then flag whether to import them as Central Repository content or as platform courses, and if you want to assign them to one or more catalog(s).
+For the single import, select which pieces of content you want to import, then flag whether to import them as Central Repository training material or as platform courses.
 Refer to the sections above in this article for more information about each import type.

-This import option does not allow you to enroll users into courses at this stage, since courses may have different types of audience.
-The massive import will be managed as a background job, with the import time depending on the number of courses you’re importing.
-Please note that each course that you import from LinkedIn Learning becomes an individual course in the platform, so if you import five LinkedIn Learning courses, you will create five courses in the platform.
+The massive import will be managed as a background job, with the import time depending on the amount of content you are importing.
+Please note that each piece of content that you import from LinkedIn Learning becomes an individual course in the platform, so if you import five LinkedIn Learning content items, you will create five courses in the platform.

 Managing LinkedIn Learning Content in Docebo

-Once you find the training material from LinkedIn Learning in the list of training materials in the Central Repository, press the edit icon in the object’s row to edit the details of the training material, as desired.
+Once you find the training material from LinkedIn Learning in the list of training materials in the Central Repository, press the edit icon in the training material’s row to edit its details as desired.

-When configuring the content View Mode, be aware that, according to the LinkedIn Learning security standard, if the imported course includes quizzes, those will not be shown in the course player when the course is played with the Play In Line, Play in Lightbox and Fullscreen view modes on desktop and with the Fullscreen view mode on tablets.
-If the course you have imported includes quizzes, then make sure to select the Play in New Window view mode so that your learners can see and access them.
+When configuring the content View Mode, be aware that, according to the LinkedIn Learning security standard, if the imported content includes quizzes, those will not be shown in the course player when the course is played with the Play In Line, Play in Lightbox and Fullscreen view modes on desktop and with the Fullscreen view mode on tablets.
+For the best experience, always set the View Mode to New Window.
+New Window view is imperative if the content you have imported includes quizzes in order for your learners to be able to see and access them.

 When editing the title of the content you imported from LinkedIn Learning, remember that the new title will be assigned to the training material within the course, if you want to edit the course name, you can do so from the Course Management area.
 The new title will be used in the platform instead of the original content title for all purposes, including the search functionality, thus causing a mismatch between the course title in the platform and the one displayed in the LinkedIn Learning catalog.